-NEWS UPDATE: MEASLES OUTBREAKS IN EUROPE SUMMER 2018
+NEWS UPDATE: MEASLES OUTBREAKS IN EUROPE SUMMER 2018: MUMPS IN 2020

-A substantial increase in measles cases across Europe is evident
+A substantial increase in infectious diseases cases across Europe is evident

 - In the first three months of 2018, 18 329 measles cases have been reported in 36 countries of the WHO European Region, including 23 measles-related deaths in 7 countries.